hotosm/raw-data-api/README.md

 ## Introduction of sozip

-We use [sozip](https://github.com/sozip/sozip-spec) optimization while we zip the files , This won't change anything the existing usecase for .zip .
+We use [sozip](https://github.com/sozip/sozip-spec) optimization while we zip the files , SOZip makes it possible to access large compressed files directly from a .zip file without prior decompression.
+It is not a new file format, but a profile of the existing ZIP format, done in a fully backward compatible way.
+ZIP readers that are non-SOZip aware can read a SOZip-enabled file normally and ignore the extended features that support efficient seek capability.
 Learn more about it in attached link

 ## Tests